 In the world of forex trading, bankroll management is potentially one of the most important things that you need to master.
 In simple terms, this refers to the amount of capital that you have available for trading.
 It also refers to the amount of risk that you take in relation to your trading capital.

 Before we go any further, it is important to remember that your chosen forex broker will have a minimum deposit amount in place.
-This stands at $200 (about £160) with eToro and £100 at Plus500.
+This stands at $50 with eToro and £100 at Plus500.
 Only deposit an amount that you are comfortable risking, as there is no guarantee that you will make money – especially when you are just starting out.

 Maximum Trade Size